gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.GetDisplayGUID(this BloonModel) Method

-(Cross-Game compatible) Returns the Display GUID for this BloonModel.
+Returns the Display GUID for this BloonModel.

 ```csharp
 public static string GetDisplayGUID(this Assets.Scripts.Models.Bloons.BloonModel bloonModel);